scm2000/8080ForAltairBasic/README.md

 To make it easy on myself and to get up and running fast I use the drivers found in the picocalc-text-starter project found at https://github.com/BlairLeduc/picocalc-text-starter.git.

-You have two choices, copy the directory "drivers" from that project into the top level of this project, or just create a symbolic link over to the top level of this project
+I've included the drivers directory from that project for convenience, see its license file.

 And of course you'll need a .bin file for the actual Altair 8K BASIC itself.
 I created mine from an original Altair 8K BASIC cassette tape.
 Once obtained you need to call the file basicload.bin